anodynos/uRequire/readme.md

   a) Few specs requring some DOM related objects like `window` and `document`, which is well expected.

-  b) Two specs in `spec\array\spec-forEach.js` titled 'should support arrays with missing items' fails because uglifyJs that is used by urequire to parse & regenerate the code is changing the mis_ing-items array `[ 5, ,7 ]` to `[ 5, undefined, 7 ]` and there is nothing I can do about it!
+  b) Two specs in `spec\array\spec-forEach.js` titled 'should support arrays with missing items' fails because uglifyJs that is used by uRequire to parse & regenerate the code is changing the mis_ing-items array `[ 5, ,7 ]` to `[ 5, undefined, 7 ]` and there is nothing I can do about it!
 Perhaps uglify2 or another parser would solve this...

 Apart from those, the UMDfied amd-utils library now runs and tests on both browser and nodejs.